JetBrains/qodana-action/README.md

     - Or set the action `args` property with the quick-fix strategy to use: `--apply-fixes` or `--cleanup`
 2. Set `push-fixes` property to
     - `pull-request`: create a new branch with fixes and create a pull request to the original branch
-    - or `branch`: push fixes to the original branch
+    - or `branch`: push fixes to the original branch.
+Also, set `pr-mode` to `false`: currently, this mode is not supported for applying fixes.
 3. Set the correct permissions for the job (`contents: write`, `pull-requests: write`, `checks: write`)
     - If you use `pull-request` value for `push-fixes` property: [**allow GitHub Actions to create and approve pull requests**](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/enabling-features-for-your-repository/managing-github-actions-settings-for-a-repository#preventing-github-actions-from-creating-or-approving-pull-requests)